ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 ### Cheap Guns
 These would be made from "Cheap Gun Parts", an item made from cheap materials like flint and copper.

-**Lever-Action Shotgun**
+**Levergun**
 - Look is that of a shotgun with a short copper barrel and wooden frame with tube storage underneath the barrel.
 Has no stock.
 Grip looks like a lever that is flipped to load in the next shell from the tube.
 - Stats are bad, as this is a cheap gun.
    - Awful damage falloff and velocity.
 Bad range.
-   - Bad spread, but one pellet (or arrow, not slug) is guaranteed to be center to the reticle.
+   - Awful spread, but one pellet (or arrow, not slug) is guaranteed to be center to the reticle.
-   - Holds 2 (+1) *Thin Shells*, 1 second reload (individual), 0.5 second load time (individual).
+   - Holds 2 (+1) *Thin Shells*, 1.5 second reload (individual), 1 second load time (individual).
    - Firerate dependant on load time.
-- Made from copper, Cheap Gun Parts, planks, and a lever.
+- Made from a copper block, Cheap Gun Parts, planks, and a lever.
 - Flavor text: *"A slip-shod shotgun made from cheap materials.
-It's grip bends in order to load in shells from its tube.*
+It's lever grip bends in order to load in shells from its tube.*

+**Ballend**
+- Look is that of a pistol with a copper barrel with a wooden grip and finger guard.
+It has a bulbus ball on the end of the slide that looks like a lightning rod.
+- Stats are bad, as per all cheap guns.
+   - Bad damage falloff and velocity.
+Bad range.
+   - Bad spread.
+Spread gets worse as ammo depletes.
+   - Holds 5 (+1) *Pistol Cartridges*, 1 second reload (individual).
+   - Average firerate.
+- Made from copper ingots, a lightning rod, Cheap Gun Parts, and planks.
+- Flavor text: *"A lightning rod fashioned into the likes of a pistol.
+It is said that the shots never hit the same target twice."*

 ### Decent Guns
 These would require "Decent Gun Parts", a more midtier item that requires iron and redstone.